-A bulky ribbed scarf is a great way to use some of the bulky yarn in your stash that you might not know what to do with.
+A bulky ribbed scarf is a great way to use some of the thicker leftover yarn in your stash.
 This type of scarf knits up fast, so you'll have a completed project in no time.
 Plus, it will keep you warm on even the coldest days.

 - About 135 yards of the bulky yarn of your choice

 - Size 13 US (9 mm) knitting needles